 30 Apr Local Law 84/133 Benchmarking – Deadlines Extended

-Due to the ongoing COVID-19 public health emergency, building owners who are not able to submit their 2019 benchmarking information by May 1, 2020 will not be issued a violation for non-compliance if they submit a fully compliant report by August 1, 2020, the New York City Department of Buildings (DOB) has announced.
+Due to the ongoing COVID-19 public health emergency, Local Law 84/133 Benchmarking – Deadlines have been Extended.
+Building owners who are not able to submit their 2019 benchmarking information by May 1, 2020 will not be issued a violation for non-compliance if they submit a fully compliant report by August 1, 2020, the New York City Department of Buildings (DOB) has announced.
 In addition, payments for benchmarking violations are required to be submitted in eFiling.

 “What is NYC Local Law 84 and LL133?”